davidcalikes/Marvelous-Matching/docs/README.md

 * The Pupils enjoyed Marvelous Matching.
 * The thumbnail image is a little small on the class tablet.
+* The purple and pink flashcards are too similar
 * <img src="./readme_images/rainbow.png">
 * The Pupils used the application on the interactive whiteboard and android tablet.
 * The application is accessible for all of the pupils to use.